gurnec/btcrecover/TUTORIAL.md

     ^,^Anywhere_in_the_middle_or_end        Anywhere_in_the_middle_or_end$
     ^,^Anywhere_in_the_middle_or_beginning ^Anywhere_in_the_middle_or_beginning

+#### Relative Anchors ####

+Relative anchors restrict the position of tokens relative to one another.
+They are only affected by other tokens which also have relative anchors.
+They look like positional anchors, except they have a single `r` preceding the relative number value:

+    ^r1^Earlier
+    ^r2^Middlish_A
+    ^r2^Middlish_B
+    ^r3^Later
+    Anywhere

+In this example above, if two or more relative-anchored tokens appear together in a single password guess, they appear in their specified order. `Earlier Anywhere Later` and `Anywhere Middlish_A Later` would be tried, however `Later Earlier` would not.
+Note that `Middlish_A` and `Middlish_B` can appear in the same guess, and they can appear with either being first since they have a matching relative value, e.g. `Middlish_B Middlish_A Later` would be tried.

+You cannot specify a single token with both a positional and relative anchor at the same time.

 ### Token Counts ###

 There are a number of command-line options that affect the combinations tried.
 The `--max-tokens` option limits the number of tokens that are added together and tried.
 With `--max-tokens` set to 2, `Hotel_californiaCairo`, made from two tokens, would be tried from the earlier example, but `Hotel_californiaCairoBeetlejuice` would be skipped because it’s made from three tokens.
 You can still use *btcrecover* even if you have a large number of tokens, as long as `--max-tokens` is set to something reasonable.
 If you’d like to re-run *btcrecover* with a larger number of `--max-tokens` if at first it didn’t succeed, you can also specify `--min-tokens` to avoid trying combinations you’ve already tried.